 Her main areas of expertise are security culture, capacity building and didactics, and cyber security in international relations.

-Guido Gluschke is one of the directors of the Institute for Security and Safety (ISS) at the Brandenburg University of Applied Sciences, where he teaches in the field of cyber and nuclear security.
+Henning Fromme is the Director of the Institute for Security and Safety at the Brandenburg University for Applied Sciences.

 Dmytro Cherkashyn holds a M.Sc. degree in nuclear energy from the Sevastopol National University of Nuclear Energy and Industry, Ukraine, with specialization in physical protection of nuclear facilities, nuclear materials, radioactive wastes and other radioactive sources.